ideo-benchmark-challenges/IDEO/DATASHEET.md

 15. **Is it possible to identify individuals (i.e., one or more natural persons), either directly or indirectly (i.e., in combination with other data) from the dataset?** If so, please describe how.

 	No. Participants' identifications are not revealed.
-Sensitive data such as their faces and personal information are redacted.
+Sensitive data such as their faces and personal information will be redacted.

 16. **Does the dataset contain data that might be considered sensitive in any way (e.g. data that reveals racial or ethnic origins, sexual orientations, religious beliefs, political opinions or union memberships, or locations; financial or health data; biometric or genetic data; forms of government identification, such as social security numbers; criminal history)?** If so, please provide a description.